País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9

 Funded by the EU under the SWITCH-Asia Programme, the project aims to reduce poverty and boost climate resilience.

-It established 17 coffee processing centres across 15 villages, supporting 400 farmers, including 70% women.
-Training programs have produced 28 certified trainers, with 40 female producers in leadership roles; 30% report increased confidence and skills.
+It established 17 coffee processing centres across 15 villages, supporting 400 farmers and 70% women.
+Training programs produced 28 certified trainers, with 40 female producers in leadership roles; 30% report increased confidence and skills.

 In April 2023, the Lao coffee industry held its first coffee auction, connecting farmers with private buyers.
-Sisouk Company offered the highest price of 69,000 kip per kilogram, purchasing five tons of coffee.
+Sinouk Coffee offered the highest price of 69,000 kip per kilogram, purchasing five tons of coffee.

-In March 2023, coffee samples from Khounxay and Dakden villages won second and third prizes at the Lao Green Coffee Competition, reflecting improvements in coffee quality driven by the project.
+In March 2023, coffee samples from Khounxay and Dakden villages won second and third prizes at the Lao Green Coffee Competition, reflecting improvements in coffee quality.
+The annual event was supported by the EU-funded ARISE Plus Laos project, implemented by the International Trade Centre (ITC).

 Exceptional Biodiversity in Remote Sekong